Mercer Botanic Gardens Bird Survey

 Monthly census on the fourth Thursday

-Led by longtime birder Paul Gregg and Mercer staff member Christy Jones, the Mercer survey takes place on the fourth Thursday of each month starting April 2020.
+Led by longtime birder Paul Gregg and Mercer staff member Christy Jones, the Mercer survey takes place on the fourth Thursday of each month from 8 AM to 10 AM.
 Birders of all skill levels who are at least 12 years old are welcome.
 Wear comfortable walking shoes and weather-appropriate clothing.
 Mercer’s 1.7-mile survey loop is primarily crushed asphalt trails.
 Bring binoculars, water, and insect repellent.

 Please contact Christy Jones at email@example.com for more information or to borrow binoculars.